Anjrini/Numerical_Trapezoidal/README.md

 ## The Funtion

-the function is defined as follows:
+the function is located in the file named "trap.py" and defined as follows:
 ```
 Trap(a,b,fun)
 ```